The introduction of the PSD2 guideline requires you to meet new challenges, but also offers you new opportunities.

 - Increment an authorised amount

 When your customer authenticates an amount higher than the authorisation, you can capture the additional amount(s) later - without renewing the authentication for this additional amount.
-In contrast to a classic recurring payment you are not liable for these additional amounts, but your customers are - provided you do not exceed the original authentication amount.

 To capture these additional amount(s) you still have to tokenise the initial transaction with the full amount to be authenticated.